European Union Business Certificate

-To meet the challenges of increased business globalization, Mays Business School offers a Certificate in European Union Business (EUB).
-The program offers Mays students seeking a B.B.A. (accounting, business honors, finance, management, management information systems, marketing and supply chain management) or B.S. (agribusiness) degree the opportunity to gain a better understanding of European business by studying its history, politics and business models.
+To meet the challenges of increased business globalization, Mays Business School offers a European Union Business Certificate (EUB).
+The program offers Mays students seeking a B.B.A. (accounting, business honors, finance, management, management information systems, marketing and supply chain management) degree the opportunity to gain a better understanding of European business by studying its history, politics and business models.

 The EUB requires 21 credit hours for completion.
 These courses can be integrated as part of your regular business curriculum.
 You are encouraged to plan early and often to facilitate integration of certificate requirements within the regular undergraduate program.